camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/20-migrate-from-fox/30-migrate-server.html.md

 * Navigate to `Resources / Asynchronous Beans / Work Managers`
 * Delete the `camunda-fox-platform-jobexecutor-WM` work manager
 * Navigate to `Resources / JDBC / Datasources`
-* Select the definied data sources for the fox engine
+* Select the defined data sources for the fox engine
 * Change the JNDI-Name from `jdbc/FoxEngine` to `jdbc/ProcessEngine`
 * Shutdown the IBM WebSphere Application Server
-* Open the folder `$FOX_HOME/lib/ext/` and delete the following artificats:
+* Open the folder `$FOX_HOME/lib/ext/` and delete the following artifacts:
   * `fox-engine-$FOX_VERSION.jar`
   * `fox-platform-api-$FOX_VERSION.jar`
 * Now you are able to install camunda BPM 7.0, therefore you have to look in the [installation guide](ref:/guides/installation-guide/was/) and follow the instructions.